Jobs in Nexus

 Users can send up to 300 circuits in a single job.
 If a job runs within Nexus (not sent to third party), the circuit batch will be split into multiple job items and processed in parallel.
 If your circuit batch ends up being processed by a third party, the batch processing technique is deferred to them.

-Learn more about batching under :ref:`backends`_.
+Learn more about batching under Backends and Batching.